Audio disc Transfer

 The Audograph Disc

 The Audograph is a Constant Linear Velocity (CLV) disc.
-To put it simply, 1 second of audio will take up X amount of groove travel distance at the beginning of the recording and the same X amount of travel at the end of the recording.
-This was done to squeeze more information onto a small disc.
+In other words, one second of audio requires a set groove travel distance at the beginning of the recording and the same amount of travel at the end of the recording.
+This design allowed more information to be recorded on a small disc.

-Since there seems to be no documented/published specifications regarding the Gray Audograph recorder, we have to make decisions based on the transferred files themselves.
-One problem is determining the pitch of an individual’s voice.
-We could play back a disc on an Autograph player or turntable, but we would not necessarily get an accurate representation of the recorded voice.
+Since there seems to be no published specifications regarding the Gray Audograph recorder, we have to make decisions based on the transferred files themselves.

 As standard procedure, all records will are cleaned before transfer.
 Once cleaned, we transfer each disc onto a modern turntable using a moving coil cartridge with a custom stylus and a state-of-art phono preamp.

 After initial transfer and with the help of tailored software, we correct the playback speed of the transferred digital file.
 Additional noise and distortion removal services are available to remove or reduce background noise that may be distracting to the listener.
 Your original Audograph recordings will be returned to you as a CD, digital files, or hard drive/thumb drives.